 May 25, 2009 2:00 PM - 3:30 PM

-In honor of Memorial Day, Max Kennedy, son of Ethel and the late Robert F. Kennedy, discusseds his new book, Danger’s Hour: The Story of the USS Bunker Hill and the Kamikaze Pilot Who Crippled Her, with Brown University historian Ted Widmer.
+In honor of Memorial Day, Max Kennedy, son of Ethel and Robert F. Kennedy, discussed his new book, Danger’s Hour: The Story of the USS Bunker Hill and the Kamikaze Pilot Who Crippled Her, with Brown University historian Ted Widmer.

 The Presidency of Gerald Ford - May 3, 2009